skepticatgit/azureshell/dockernextcloud/README.md

 ```
 sudo docker network create nginx-proxy
 ```
-2. To start your 7 container application, we will issue this command
+2. To start your 7 container application, we will issue this command. **Make sure you are in the working folder** where you have required 4 files including docker-compose.yml
 ```
 sudo docker-compose up -d
 ```